 Pat’s creation of a fantasy world began as a child growing up on the far end of an island in Maine.
 She was surrounded by nature and a turn of the century atmosphere.
 Inspired by fairy tales, Pat began to draw.

 Her artistic talents evolved over the years, including formal art education at the Massachusetts College of Art, Marymount College, and Hunter College.
-Her work gradually progressed from painting to three-dimensional stoneware and remained strong.
-Finally, they burst out in full force about twenty years ago when her eldest son started playing “Dungeons and Dragons.”
-There was no turning back.
+Her work gradually progressed from painting to three-dimensional sculpture to mixed-media.

 Pat’s sculptures take the form of animals, warriors, sorcerers, and other figures of the fantasy world.
 Her basic materials used for the works are crafted from stoneware or porcelain clay.
 The work is adorned with antique beads, wings, furs, glass, game pieces, shells, and other unusual items that Pat has collected from antique jewelry and clothing.